epoell/Wahlpflichtmanager/README.md

 # Wahlpflichtmanager

 ## Was
-VBA Macro für Excel, dass so fair wie möglich Fächer an Schüler:innen verteilt.
+VBA Makro für Excel, dass so fair wie möglich Fächer an Schüler:innen verteilt.

 VBA Macro for Excel, that tries to distribute chosen subjects as fair as possible among students/pupils.